 The silicone strap and clip is easily adjustable and will be able to fit most head sizes comfortably.
 It splits at the back to provide a more comfortable feel.

-Innovative UltraFuse technology creates a soft rubber mold around the eye sockets, increasing comfort drastically while reducing pressure and being leak-free.
+Innovative UltraFuse technology creates a soft rubber mold around the eye sockets, increasing comfort drastically while reducing pressure and staying leak-free.

 These goggles are wider than average, which will be fine on most people.
 Those with narrow faces, though, may find them uncomfortable or ineffective.